mytardis/mytardis/docs/ref/app_migration.rst

 .. option:: --noRemove
 .. option:: -a, --all

 The 'migrate' subcommand migrates the files associated with one or more DataFiles, DataSets or Experiments.
-The "<target>" is one of "dataset", "datasets", "datafile", "datafiles", "experiment" or "experiments", and "<id> ..." is a sequence of object ids for objects of the target type.
+The "<type>" is one of "dataset", "datasets", "datafile", "datafiles", "experiment" or "experiments", and "<id> ..." is a sequence of object ids for objects of the target type.
 Alternatively, the "--all" option selects all Datafiles for migration.

+Datafiles are migrated from a "source" location to a "destination" location.
+The default "source" location is "local" (i.e. the MyTardis primary filestore), and the default "destination" location is site specific.

 The migration of a single file is atomic.
 If the migration succeeds, the Datafile metadata in MyTardis will have been updated to the new location.
 If it fails, the metadata will not be altered.
 The migration process also takes steps to ensure that the file has been correctly transferred.
 The final step of a migration is to delete the original copy of the file.
 This is currently not performed atomically.

-The 'restore' subcommand attempts to restore (bring back to local disc) the data associated with the selected DataFiles, DataSets or Experiments.
-(The current implementation temporarily marks each Datafile as "not verified" and attempts to "stage" it.)

 The 'mirror' subcommand form just copies the files to the destination.
 It is equivalent to a 'migrate' without the database update and without the local file removal.